Helping Young Parents Succeed in College and Life

 Who Are Student Parents?

-In higher education, a significant share of students today — more than one in five undergraduates nationwide — are young parents, according to national data cited by the Institute for Women’s Policy Research.
+In higher education, a significant share of students today — more than one in five undergraduates nationwide — are parents, according to national data cited by the Institute for Women’s Policy Research.
 The Casey Foundation is especially focused on student parents ages 18 to 24 with young children at home.

 Other notable statistics: